keeperofthenecklace/movieDB/README.md

   You will find that information at: http://redis.io/topics/quickstart

-movieDB is available through [Rubygems](http://rubygems.org/gems/movieDB) and can be installed via:
+movieDB is available through [Rubygems](http://rubygems.org/gems/movieDB) and can be installed via Gemfile.

-Add this line to your application's Gemfile:

 ``` ruby
 gem 'movieDB'